The Farm Today

 About Us

 Jonathan comes from a farming family in Nottinghamshire and worked as a Farm Environment Advisor for 10 years before deciding to practice what he preaches on his own farm.
+He also works at the Royal Agricultural University in nearby Cirencester.

 Our First Steps